Key Takeaways

 Frequently Asked Questions

-An evergreen contract is a type of agreement that automatically renews after each term unless one party provides timely notice of termination.
+An evergreen contract automatically renews after each term unless one party gives notice to terminate.

-• How is an evergreen contract different from an auto-renewal contract?
+2. How is an evergreen contract different from an auto-renewal agreement?

 If you need help with evergreen contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.